 |SIZE||Approximately 120 to 130cm (vary in sizes)|

-If you have extra space at home for a large houseplant, we recommend getting your hands on a bamboo palm.
+If you have extra space at home for a large indoor plant, we recommend getting your hands on a bamboo palm.
 It’s a well-known NASA-approved air purifying plant that can drive away harmful toxins from the air.

 Some of the pollutants that bamboo palms can remove are benzene and formaldehyde gases, among others.
 Aside from pollutants, they can also drive away viruses, mould, dust, germs, and even spores by producing negative ions.

-It’s no secret that most houseplants are capable of producing negative ions.
+It’s no secret that most indoor plants in Singapore are capable of producing negative ions.
 Bamboo palms are more special because they cover large surface areas and pump out negative ions, which then remove more dust and viruses.

 In terms of maintenance, be prepared to allot more time and money for it.
 It should be grown in a fertilised potting mix that consists of coconut fibre, perlite, compost, and other ingredients.